Hood County Courthouse Historic District

 In the 20th century, Hood County continued to grow and adapt.
 With the advent of the automobile, transportation improved and helped connect the county with surrounding areas.
 The county's economy diversified, incorporating industries such as manufacturing, tourism, and healthcare.
 Today, Hood County is known for its natural beauty, historic downtown areas, and vibrant community, attracting tourists and new residents alike.

-This timeline provides a condensed summary of the historical journey of Hood County, Texas.
+This timeline provides a concise overview of the key events in the history of Hood County, Texas.